Treboder/SelfHealingDeploymentRoulette/README.md

 # Deployment Roulette

 Reviewer Feedback
+Dear reviewer,
+thanks for the great feedback.
+I further improved the project, and hope the requirements are met in order to pass.
+Please find my comments below

 Deployment Troubleshooting
-- hello_world_troubleshooting.png shows the faulty code segment
+The file hello_world_troubleshooting.png shows the faulty code segment.
-- hello_World_healthy_logs.png shows that the application is returning the logs healthy! as expected.
+The file hello_World_healthy_log.png shows that the application is returning the logs healthy! as expected.

 Node Elasticity
 Thanks for the hint, but I do not use the Udacity credentials, instead use my personal.